 - Open the file with spreadsheet software (e.g., LibreOffice, OpenOffice, Excel).
 If the software asks for the separator or delimiter, choose comma.

 - Set ScoreMin, ScoreMax for each question (score range 1 to 100).
-If a question is ever scored outside the min/max range, an action plan will be triggered.
+If a question is ever scored inside the min/max range, an action plan will be triggered.

 - Set ScoreCategory for each question.
 This determines the category of the action plan triggered when a question scores outside the range.
 On the Categories page earlier in setup, the first category listed is 1, the second is 2, etc.